braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/customization/tvos.md

 ## Customizing your in-app messages

-Since Braze doesn't provide a default UI for in-app messages on tvOS, you'll need to customize it yourself.
+Because Braze doesn't provide a default UI for in-app messages on tvOS, you'll need to customize it yourself.
 For a full walkthrough, see our step-by-step tutorial: [Customizing in-app messages for tvOS](https://braze-inc.github.io/braze-swift-sdk/documentation/braze/in-app-message-customization).
 For a sample project, see [Braze Swift SDK samples](https://github.com/braze-inc/braze-swift-sdk/tree/main/Examples).